 For children in years 5-6, as well as complementing primary education, the main goal of tuition is two-fold: firstly to get children ready for entrance exams to the top secondary schools and secondly to prepare them for the academic rigour thereafter.
-The role of Staunton Tuition is to give children the strategic and tactical skills needed to do well in exams and assessments.
+The role of the tutorial then is to give children the strategic and tactical skills needed to do well in exams and assessments.
 However, every effort is made to do this in an individual and child-centred way.
 This means that I try to ‘tune’ into each learner and nurture their potential.
-Tuition sessions are stimulating and often fun, but there are firm boundaries for achievement.
+Tutorials are stimulating and often fun, but there are firm boundaries for achievement.
 In years 1-4, tuition is less exam focused and more interested in developing key skills and ‘filling in any gaps’ especially around literacy and numeracy.

 Children who are being prepared for Grammar School will not only learn Reasoning skills, but also the ‘academic habits’ that lead to higher attainment.
 These habits, like reading the question thoroughly and checking work, are not rocket science but need to be taught, tested and reviewed until they become second nature.
 The types of skills required to pass the 11+ are transferable to other disciplines and build up a core ability in achievement.
 So not only are children prepared for exams but are prepared for life after them, which means there will be residual benefits that help them in key stage 3 (years 7-9) and beyond.